 Function To specify a search condition for a WHERE clause, a HAVING clause, a CHECK clause, an ON phrase in a join, or an IF expression.
-Syntax search-condition: expression compare expression expression compare { [ANY SOME] ALL } (subquery) expression IS [NOT] NULL expression [NOT] BETWEEN expression AND expression expression [NOT] LIKE expression [ESCAPE expression] expression [NOT] LIKE expression [ESCAPE expression] expression [NOT] IN ({ expression subquery value-expr1 , value-expr2 [,value-expr3] }) EXISTS (subquery) NOT condition search-condition AND search-condition search-condition OR search-condition (search-condition] (search-condition , estimate) search-condition IS [NOT] { TRUE FALSE UNKNOWN } trigger-operation Parameters compare: = > < >= <= <> != !< !> trigger-operation: INSERTING DELETING UPDATING(column-name-string) UPDATE(column-name) Usage Anywhere.
+Syntax search-condition: expression compare expression [expression compare { [ANY SOME] ALL } (subquery) [expression IS [NOT] NULL [expression [NOT] BETWEEN expression AND expression [expression [NOT] LIKE expression [ESCAPE expression] [expression [NOT] IN ({ expression [subquery [value-expr1 , value-expr2 [,value-expr3] }) [EXISTS (subquery) [NOT condition [search-condition AND search-condition [search-condition QR search-condition [(search-condition] [(search-condition] { TRUE FALSE UNKNOWN } [trigger-operation Parameters compare: = > < >= <= <> != !< !> trigger-operation: INSERTING DELETING UPDATING(column-name-string) UPDATE(column-name) Usage Anywhere.
 Permissions Must be connected to the database.
 Side effects None.
-See also "Expressions" on page 15 Description Search conditions are used to choose a subset of the rows from a table, or in a control statement such as an IF statement to determine control of flow.
+Description Search conditions are used to choose a subset of the rows from a table, or in a control statement such as an IF statement to determine control of flow.
 In SQL, every condition evaluates as one of TRUE, FALSE, or UNKNOWN.
 This is called three-valued logic.
 The result of a comparison is UNKNOWN if either value being compared is the NULL value.
-For tables displaying how logical operators combine in three-valued logic, see the section "Three-valued logic" on page 31.
+For tables displaying how logical operators combine in three-valued logic, see the section "Three-valued logic" on page 29.
 Rows satisfy a search condition if and only if the result of the condition is TRUE.
 Rows for which the condition is UNKNOWN or FALSE do not satisfy the search condition.
 For more information about NULL, see "NULL value" on page 48.

 Subqueries form an important class of expression that is used in many search conditions.
-For information about using subqueries in search conditions, see "Subqueries in search conditions" on page 25.
+For information about using subqueries in search conditions, see "Subqueries in search conditions" on page 23.